top of page

 THE PROBLEM

-And formerly incarcerated individuals experience a distinct disadvantage in the job search process, due to factors like:
+And formerly incarcerated individuals experience even an even greater disadvantage, due to factors like:

 • A lack of prior or recent work experience